null

 Addressing Overheating Concerns

-The original Canon EOS R5 faced criticism for its limited recording times at high frame rates and resolutions due to overheating.
+The original Canon EOS R5 faced criticism for limited recording times at high frame rates and resolutions due to overheating.
 Our initial tests showed the camera lasting about 20 minutes at 8K and 4K/120p before shutting down.
 Subsequent firmware updates significantly improved this performance, and the Canon R5C design eliminated these issues entirely.
 The R5 Mark II introduces a cooling accessory grip, but it's unclear if any underwater housings will be compatible with this add-on.
-If not, we'll need to conduct additional overheating tests to assess the camera's performance in underwater conditions.
+At this time, it seems as though the cooling grip is not compatible.
+Some housing manufacturers, like Marelux are looking at creating larger camera trays to help with heat dissipation.
+But we'll need to do additional tests as more housings come out to see just how bad the overheating issue is.
+For our cold water dives, we never received a heat warning.
+But most of the filming we did was 4K/60p.

 Canon EOS R5 Mark II Underwater Housings